vssd/TB2Merge/README.md

   By default the system identifies matching entries by their name, i.e., `tbMainMenuBar.miFileSave` and `tbChildMenuBar.miFileSave` match because they have the same name.

-  Using `moMatchByCaption` resp. `moMatchByTag` changes this behaviour and items are identified by their caption resp. by their tag number.
+  Using `moMatchByCaption` resp. `moMatchByTag` changes this behavior and items are identified by their caption resp. by their tag number.

 * `moSeparatorAfterItems`